vbobrov/iseutils/README.md

 Be sure to check out my post about ISE and Intune integration at https://www.securityccie.net/2023/02/09/intune-for-ise-engineer/

+The tool is updated to support Azure AD V2.0 API endpoints that was introduced in ISE 3.3 and backported to ISE 3.1 Patch 8 and ISE 3.2 Patch 4

 This tool requires the same parameters that ISE uses to reach Intune:
 - Tenant ID
 - Client ID aka App Registration ID